opiy-org/asterisk-ari-php/README.md

     !!!
 PLEASE NOTE !!!
     Compiling Asterisk sometimes is bound to the hardware you are compiling it on.
-    Right now we compile an own container for every machine we run Asterisk on, to make sure it will work.
+    Currently, we compile a separate container for every machine we run Asterisk on, to make sure it will work.
     Alternatively you can set generic compiler flags at your own risk.